zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                       name server IP, DNSKEY algorithm and DNSKEY key tag to the *Algo Not Supported By ZM* set.
-                   6. If the RRSIG cannot be validated by the DNSKEY record appointed, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *NSEC3 RRSIG Verify Error* set.
+                   6. If the RRSIG cannot be validated by the DNSKEY record appointed, then add name server IP and DNSKEY key tag to the *NSEC3 RRSIG Verify Error* set.
                    7. Else, add the name server IP to the *NSEC3 RRSIG Verified* set (unless it is already a member of the set).